Jerry Moe

+Jerry Moe is a therapist, author, trainer, and public speaker.
+He is a leader on issues for children living in families impacted by addiction and an advocate that recovery from addiction should include all family members.

 Early life

 Jerry Moe grew up in San Francisco, the youngest of three children in a family that had struggled with addiction for many generations.
 At 14 he was starting to get into trouble when a teacher intervened and suggested he attend a program for teens affected by a loved one's drinking, Alateen.
 For the first time, Moe found himself surrounded by other kids his age going through the same experiences, feeling the same guilt, sadness, and confusion.
 Eventually, Moe's mother began attending Al-Anon and shortly after, Moe's father obtained sobriety through Alcoholics Anonymous.
 He lived the last 38 years of his life sober.
 This experience exemplified for Moe the importance of recovery for the whole family.

 Career

 Moe began his career in education and realized that young children ages 7 to 12 years old were left out of the recovery process altogether – often being the first to be affected but the last to receive help and support.
 From his firsthand experience of a childhood and adolescence marred by alcoholism came a deep understanding of why children in that age group might need a helping hand to cope and to avoid alcoholism – or drug dependency – themselves.
 Moe began developing a psycho-educational program for young children impacted by addiction and found support for the program at Sequoia Hospital in Redwood City, CA, where the new program was successfully piloted for a 6-month period.
-Jerry eventually brought his Children's Program to Sierra Tucson, in Tucson, AZ, a drug and alcohol rehab center where he served as Director of Children's Services for seven years.